Alcampopiano/OpenQuestion/paper/paper.md

 - Several authentication options for survey developers
 - Configurable survey settings (e.g., open/closing dates)

-In addition, OpenQuestion includes a number of other developer-friendly features.
+In addition, OpenQuestion includes several other developer-friendly features.
 For example,

-- A Python interpreter can be connected to OpenQuestion, giving admins and developers access to the application's database
+- A Python interpreter can be connected to OpenQuestion, giving admins and developers access to the application's database and server-side functions
-- Surveys are represented (in the backend) as a Python `dict` and can therefore be programatically created and modified
+- Surveys are represented (in the backend) as a Python `dict` and can therefore be programmatically created and modified
 - Query strings can be used in survey URLs to associate arbitrary data with a given submission
 - Markdown widgets can be used for embedding images, GIFs, rich text, links, and more

 Another notable Python library that can be used for web-based data collection is Docassemble [@docassemble].
-Web forms in Docassemble (so-called guided interviews), are developed by writing YAML, Markdown, and Python.
-In contrast to OpenQuestion, Docassemble is focused on document generation based on the answers provided in the guided interview.
-OpenQuestion on the other hand, is designed for surveys that save submissions to a backend table.
-Further, surveys in OpenQuestion can be designed using a GUI (as well as by using Python) and therefore developers with limited technical expertise may have a lower barrier to entry.
+In contrast to OpenQuestion, Docassemble focuses on document generation, and in terms of development, web forms are created by writing YAML, Markdown, and Python.
+OpenQuestion on the other hand, is designed for surveys that save submissions to a database and survey development is most easly accomplished by using the GUI (although programmatic development is also possible).

 # Acknowledgements